-Figure 4-3 Ameren's On-Peak Supply Gap - June 2014-May 2019 Period - High Load Forecast, No Curtailment of Renewable PPAs
+Figure 4-3 Ameren's On-Peak Supply Gap - June 2014-May 2019 Period - High Load Forecast, No Curtailment of Renewable PPAs Note - The legends appear to be labeled incorrectly.

-Figure 4-4 Ameren's On-Peak Supply Gap - June 2014-May 2019 Period - Low Load Forecast, No Curtailment of Renewable PPAs
+Figure 4-4 Ameren's On-Peak Supply Gap - June 2014-May 2019 Period - Low Load Forecast, No Curtailment of Renewable PPAs Note - The legends appear to be labeled incorrectly.